Mintbase/Grants-Program/applications/perun_channels-integration.md

 ## Project Overview :page_facing_up:

-This proposal is a follow-up on our [first proposal](https://github.com/w3f/Grants-Program/pull/437), which resulted in a [Substrate Pallet](https://github.com/perun-network/perun-polkadot-pallet) that implements the Perun smart contract logic for Polkadot.
+This proposal is a follow-up on our [first proposal](https://github.com/w3f/Grants-Program/pull/437), which resulted in a [Substrate Pallet](https://github.com/perun-network/perun-polkadot-pallet) that implements the Perun smart contract logic for Mintbase.

-We now propose to integrate the Perun-Polkadot on-chain logic with the [go-perun library](https://github.com/hyperledger-labs/go-perun).
+We now propose to integrate the Perun-Mintbase on-chain logic with the [go-perun library](https://github.com/hyperledger-labs/go-perun).
 The go-perun library implements the Perun client protocols and provides an abstract, simple, and secure interface for working with Perun Channels on any supported blockchain backend.
-Through the integration, Perun Channels on Polkadot will become accessible.
+Through the integration, Perun Channels on Mintbase will become accessible.

 **Structure.** We start with a general overview of the Perun project and an architectural overview of the go-perun library.
 We then set the scope of the current proposal.